-GrooveHq, when they changed the landing page explainer video from to a real live human talking, saw their conversions shoot up from 2.3% to 4.3% where they stay now.
+GrooveHq, when they changed the landing page explainer video to a real live human talking, saw their conversions shoot up from 2.3% to 4.3%, where they stay now.

 Case studies are yet another type of testimonials you can use.
-I have seen a wide application of this in tech companies, probably because the difficulty to wrap one’s head around the different terms.
+Again, I have seen a wide application in tech companies, probably because of the difficulty of wrapping one’s head around the different terms.

-It comes as no surprise that Maximizer CRM a company whose customer base consists of CEOs and founders showcases case studies.
+It is no surprise that Maximizer CRM, a company whose customer base consists of CEOs and founders, showcases case studies.

 The page features case studies from different customer groups in a bid to drive home benefits.

-When selling a solution a case study can cover aspects that give the product a well-rounded appearance.
-The best candidates are people who have time and again lauded on the benefits you provide.
+When selling a solution, a case study can cover aspects that give the product a well-rounded appearance.
+The best candidates are people who have repeatedly lauded the benefits you provide.
 It takes a little more egging to feature them in case studies.

 And collecting data isn’t too difficult either.
-Google surveys forms or Survey Monkey are apt tools.
+Google survey forms or Survey Monkey are apt tools.
 Here are a few questions you’ll want to ask:

 Ask them about the challenges and problems they encountered in their business or life that made them go looking for a solution

-What were the factors that made your business stand apart to them against the competition?
+What factors made your business stand out from them the competition?